 On the DNS management page, navigate to the Custom records section.
 Here, you’ll create an A record for your domain.
 If your domain already has an A record set to Parked or another address, you should delete it.

-Important: If your domain’s DNS records have an AAAA (IPv6) record set, it needs to be removed (deleted) because IPv6 is not compatible with Elementor Cloud websites yet.
+Important: If your domain’s DNS records have an AAAA (IPv6) record set, it needs to be removed (deleted) because IPv6 is not compatible with Elementor hosted websites yet.

 - Leave the Host Name field blank because it will default to your domain name ‘@’.